-A different survey approach called an abundance survey represents a significant improvement over the traditional synoptic survey by providing a sound estimate of the Florida manatee population.
-An analysis using surveys from 2015 and 2016 produced the latest population abundance estimate to date and is described in Technical Report TR-23 at https://f50006a.eos-intl.net/F50006A/OPAC/Details/Record.aspx?BibCode=1864664.
-In December 2021, an abundance aerial survey was flown on the west coast of Florida.
-Surveys were conducted over 6 days in 13 aircrafts.
-Data entry, verification, and analysis for this survey are on-going, and preparations were made for a survey on the Atlantic coast in December 2022.
-Results of these surveys will be used to estimate statewide manatee abundance and track population changes over time.
-They can also be used as part of population projection models, like the Core Biological Model (CBM; Runge et al 2017), which are designed to forecast Florida manatee population dynamics, understand the relative influence of the threat's manatees face, and evaluate concerns around potentially emerging threats.
+Abundance surveys employ the latest scientific methods to provide conservation managers and the public with a sound estimate of the Florida manatee population.
+The statewide survey is flown over two consecutive winters, one coast per season.
+An analysis using surveys from 2015 and 2016 produced the latest population abundance estimate to date and is described in Technical Report TR-23 at https://f50006a.eosintl.net/F50006A/OPAC/Details/Record.aspx?BibCode=1864664.
+The estimate will be updated using data collected in December 2021 and November and December 2022.
+Data entry, verification, and analysis for this survey have been completed, and a technical report of the results is anticipated in fall of 2023.
+The estimates can also be used as part of population projection models, like the Core Biological Model (CBM; Runge et al 2017), which are designed to forecast Florida manatee population dynamics, understand the relative influence of the threat's manatees face, and evaluate concerns around potentially emerging threats.

 An integrated population model (IPM) for the Florida manatee was also recently developed to reconstruct population dynamics in the southwest region of the state over the past 20 years.
 In contrast to the CBM, the IPM is designed to reconstruct historical population dynamics and abundance, filling in gaps in observation data by integrating information from multiple sources (e.g., survival, abundance, mortality).
-The IPM also provides estimates of population abundance in years when abundance surveys were not flown.
-The IPM framework is being adapted to other regions in the state to assess population status as new data become available.
+In the future, regional and eventually a statewide IPM framework will provide estimates of population abundance in years when the intensive abundance surveys were not flown.

-Monitoring efforts in the Port of the Islands (POI), Collier County, FL continued in winter 2022.
+Monitoring efforts in the Port of the Islands (POI), Collier County, FL continued in winter 2023.
 FWC developed an innovative mark-recapture method to estimate manatee abundance and detection from count data at aggregation sites using an Unmanned Aerial System (UAS).
 This information is being used as a baseline measurement for mapping distribution and abundance to help determine the impact of the Comprehensive Everglades Restoration Plan's Picayune Strand Restoration Project on manatee use of warm-water sites in the POI region.

 Long-term data on survival of individuals and reproductive performance of mature females are included within manatee population models.
 Manatee photo-identification is a research technique that uses the unique pattern of scars and mutilations on a manatee's body and tail to identify individual animals over time.
 The scars are usually the result of encounters with boats, but they can also be caused by entanglement in fishing gear, cold-stress lesions, and injury caused by infections.
-This research is conducted through a partnership between FWC, USGS, and Mote.
-Partners work collaboratively to photograph Florida manatees throughout their range, process images, identify manatees, and manage an integrated sightings database, known as the Manatee Individual Photo-Identification System (MIPS).
+Florida manatees are photographed throughout their range and the sightings are incorporated into a database, known as the Manatee Individual Photo-Identification System (MIPS).
 The records in MIPS provide insights into manatee movements, site fidelity (i.e., the tendency to return to the same location year after year), adult survival and reproductive rates, and reproductive parameters such as calving intervals (time between births) and length of calf dependency.
+Staff continued priority work to transfer the long-term oversight and support of the federal MIPS database to the FWC including updating the database and front-end application.